srsapireddy/OpenLANE_EDA/README.md

 ![Tap](https://github.com/srsapireddy/Images/blob/main/86.png?raw=true) </br>

-* Standard cell are placed during the placement stage
+* Standard cells are placed during the placement stage

 ### Placement and Routing
-* Here binding the netlist with physical cells takes place.
+* Here, binding the netlist with physical cells takes place.
 All the gates have a physical view while representing the core like an FF, which is square in shape.
-* In the real world, we give physical dimensions for all the gates by giving width and height.
+* In the real world, we give all gates physical dimensions by giving width and height.
 So every component of the netlist is given a proper width and height.

 ![Placement_1](https://github.com/srsapireddy/Images/blob/main/87.PNG?raw=true) </br>